OxalisCommunity/oxalis/README.md

 * make sure the latest version of Tomcat is installed.
 See [installation guide](/doc/installation.md) for additional details.
 * make sure that Tomcat is up and running and that manager is available with user manager/manager
 * make sure that Tomcat is also up and running on SSL at localhost:443 (unless you terminate SSL in front of Tomcat)
-* make sure that ''your'' keystore.jks is installed in a known directory (separate instructions for constructing the keystore)
+* make sure that ''your'' keystore is installed in a known directory (separate instructions for constructing the keystore)
 * Create an `OXALIS_HOME` directory and edit the file `oxalis.conf`
 * Add `OXALIS_HOME` environment variable to reference that directory
 * Build Oxalis yourself (see below) or download the binary artifacts provided by Difi from [Maven Central](https://search.maven.org)